openedx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

        performed.

 ..
-Commenting out badging events; add back when Badging supported on edx.org
+Commenting out badging events; never published
+..
+Adding additional fields for badging v2 Dec 2015; leave entire badging events
+.. section commented out until released on edx.org.
+When we release on edx.org,
+.. update the "History" dates in this section with the release date.
+(CTong, Dec
+..
+22, 2015)

   .. _badging_events: